loophp/collection/docs/pages/api.rst

 chunk
 ~~~~~

-Chunk a collection of item into chunks of items of a given size.
+Chunk a collection of items into chunks of items of a given size.

 Interface: `Chunkable`_